-Partnering with Staffordshire County Council to help improve the local environment and community
+Partnering with Staffordshire County Council to help people make Staffordshire Sustainable

-The EnviroGrant Scheme has been set up by Veolia in partnership with Staffordshire County Council to help local people improve their environment or community, with grants of up to £750.
+The EnviroGrant Scheme has been set up by Veolia in partnership with Staffordshire County Council to support Staffordshire's communities to reduce waste and to be more sustainable, with grants of up to £750.

 The funding is open to properly constituted, not-for-profit local organisations, including charities, societies, voluntary and community groups and schools.